jiritobolka/gooddata.github.com/docs/user-specific-data-storage.md

 ---
 title: GoodData User specific FTP Access
 layout: documentation
-stub: docs-ftp
+stub: docs-ftp-user
 ---

 # {{ page.title }}

 Following documentation describes the GoodData **user specific** data storage.
 Using this approach, you are accessing the storage that is user-based, not project-based.
-Here, you can upload the data, that will be uploaded using the Data Loading API.
+User that has admin access to your project cannot see the data if you upload it to the **user specific** FTP storage.
+Here you can upload the data, that will be uploaded using the Data Loading API.

 `https://secure.gooddata.com/gdc/md/{project-id}/etl/pull`